The Only 9 Link-Building Tools You Need in 2024

 Here’s how it works in a nutshell:

-2. HARO sends three emails per day to its 800,000+ users with these source requests.
+2. HARO emails thousands of users with these source requests.

 3. HARO users pitch the relevant requests to gain media coverage (and usually backlinks).